🫢🤫🤭

 ★★★★★

-“The book is a culinary feast for the imagination, from the menus to the varieties of cheese available.
+"A culinary feast for the imagination, from the menus to the varieties of cheese available.
 This mystery is well written, and I did not suspect the killer until the name was revealed.
-I honestly couldn’t figure out who it might be since there were many with a motive to want him dead.
-This book is well written, and I can’t wait to see what else the author has in store for Laura and the gang.”
+I can't wait to see what else the author has in store for Laura and the gang."

 — Leslie, book lover, reviewer, reader of cozies, romance, chick lit, and mystery/thriller.